helgoboss/helgobox/doc/user-guide.md

 The header panel provides the following user interface elements, no matter if *primary mappings* or *controller mappings* are shown:

-- **Let matched events through / Let unmatched events through:** These settings only apply if MIDI control input is set to _&lt;FX input&gt;_.
-By default, ReaLearn "eats" incoming MIDI events for which there's at least one enabled mapping source.
+- **Let matched events through / Let unmatched events through:** By default, ReaLearn "eats" MIDI events for which there's at least one enabled mapping source.
 In other words, it doesn't forward MIDI events which are used to control a target parameter.
-All other MIDI events are forwarded to ReaLearn's FX output.
+Unmatched MIDI events, however, are forwarded to ReaLearn's FX output.
+This default setting usually makes much sense if you put the ReaLearn FX in front of another instrument FX.
 Use these checkboxes to change that behavior.
+Please note that this refers to MIDI events coming from *FX input* only.
+MIDI events captured from a MIDI hardware input are never forwarded to ReaLearn's FX output.
 - **Send feedback only if track armed:** If MIDI control input is set to _&lt;FX input&gt;_, ReaLearn by default disables feedback if the track is not armed (unarming will naturally disable control, so disabling feedback is just consequent).
 However, if MIDI control input is set to a